dfrnoch/nitro-generator/README.md

 # Run and use the software

 #### Install dependencies (optional)
-Open a terminal, go to the requirements directory and type:
+Open a terminal, go to the nitro-generator directory and type:

 ```
-$ pip3 install -r requierments.txt
+$ pip3 install -r requirements.txt
 ```

 <br/><br/>